 The week of Nov.
 13-19, looking back in five-year intervals

-1891: In the fourth game in program history, Nebraska suffers its first defeat, 14-12, at Doane.
+1891: In the fourth game in program history, Nebraska suffers its first defeat, 14-12, in a seesaw battle at Doane.
 NU was hurt by the absence of captain Ebenezer Mockett, who was ineligible to play after withdrawing from classes.

 1896: Yes, the rules were a little different: Nebraska pulls away from Iowa State, 12-4, with the help of a completed punt from Orley Thorpe to Frank Wiggins for a 35-yard TD.